Ultimate Guide to Repairing Stucco: Tips from 3 Ropes in St. George

 Matching Texture

 Achieving the same texture as your existing stucco is crucial for a professional-looking repair.
 If your home in St. George, UT, has a rough texture, use a trowel to create a similar finish.
-For smoother surfaces, a sponge can be used to mimic the original look.
+For smoother surfaces, a sponge float can mimic the original look.

 Step 4: Color Matching and Painting